-Gale OneFile: Criminal Justice Collection includes more than 250 journals comprising 8,589,596 articles.
+Gale OneFile: Criminal Justice Collection includes more than 250 journals -- while not as comprehensive as Criminal Justice Abstracts, it gives you immediate full text.
 Subjects include law, law enforcement, security, and terrorism.

 From the homepage, click on Advanced Search.

 1. Type a topic word in to the first search field, for instance "victimology".

 2. Notice the dropdown at left.
 This is where you can start to narrow down your search.
 Use quotation marks around phrases.
 If you choose terms from the dropdown, it will add quotation marks automatically.